 Some organisations can take the whole process out of your hands by:

 Such organisations are usually large migration agencies with recruitment and settlement services attached.
-If you decide to use a migration agency to assist you in your search you must use a company that is registered with the MARA (Migration Agents Registration Authority).
+If you decide to use a migration agency to assist you in your search, you must use a company that is registered with the Department of Immigration and Border Protection's Office of the Migration Agents Registration Authority (MARA).
 You can search for registered agents on the MARA website.

 Your local industry training council or other industry group may also be able to advise you with certain aspects of recruiting from overseas.

 Regional Development Commissions may also be able to provide some assistance and guidance.
-The Government of Western Australia website has links to each of the Regional Development Commissions on its website.
+The Government of Western Australia website has links to each of the Regional Development Commissions.

 The bigger picture

 Finding your potential overseas worker and navigating the visa process is not the end of the story.
 Research shows that the move to Australia is not just about the job but a whole range of factors.